Dating After #MeToo

-Some people will think approaching someone in real life (i.e. neither using an app or at a dating event) is wrong; however I feel that this is generally a minority opinion and most people are OKAY for a stranger to talk to them provided it is done with respect.
-Here me and my team actively teach men and women of all orientations how to do this, and I think we do it well.
+Some people will think approaching someone in real life (i.e. neither using an app or at a dating event) is wrong.
+However, I feel that this is generally a minority opinion and most people are OKAY for a stranger to talk to them.
+Provided it is done with respect.
+Here I and my team actively teach men and women of all orientations how to do this.
+And I think we do it well.

-For me the key to respect isn’t WHERE you say hello to someone it is HOW.
+For me, the key to respect isn’t the WHERE you say hello to someone it is the HOW.

-(Although it is good to remember that not everyone sees the world in the same way, and I am just sharing my anecdotal opinion here as a dating coach, I am not Moses of love).
+(Although it is good to remember that not everyone sees the world in the same way.
+I am just sharing my anecdotal opinion here as a dating coach.
+I am not Moses of love).

-If a person likes you, or if open to liking you, you won’t have to try too hard to not get caught in the ‘friendzone’ so don’t labour your efforts to come across as sexual.
+If a person likes you, or if open to like you, you won’t have to try too hard to not get caught in the ‘friendzone’.
+Don’t labour your efforts to come across as sexual.
 Sexuality is often implicit not explicit.

 Be friendly, smile.